 The EIS shall identify and assess the Project's cumulative environmental effects.
 Cumulative effects are defined as changes to the environment and resident species and their habitat in the area due to the Project and combined with the effects of past, present, and reasonably foreseeable future planned projects and/or developments and activities in the area.
 A project causes a cumulative effect if the potential impacts associated with the undertaking will cause an additive effect when added to other projects in the region and in consideration of climate change.
-A comprehensive examination of all cumulative effects within the study area must be included.
-The EIS shall consider the cumulative environmental effects for the life of the Project where those overlap with those of other projects and activities within or near the study area.
+A comprehensive examination of all cumulative effects within the study area shall be included.
+The EIS shall consider the cumulative environmental effects for the life of the Project and after decommissioning and rehabilitation, including impacts on flora and fauna, where those overlap with the effects of other projects and activities within or near the study area.
 Boundaries for assessing the cumulative effects of the Project in combination with other projects and activities that have been or will be carried out will generally be different from (larger than) the boundaries for assessing the effects of the Project, and shall:

-- a) identify and justify the environmental components that will constitute the focus of the cumulative effects assessment, including, but not limited to, mining operations and supporting infrastructure, water resources, quarries, permanent and temporary dwellings, existing contaminated sites, outfitters/guides and trails, (e.g. Duley Lake Provincial Park, Wahnahnish Lake protected public water supply area, Dust on Towns of Labrador City and Wabush, recreational users in area),.
-The Proponent's assessment should emphasize the cumulative effects on the main VECs that could potentially be most affected by the Project; - b) present a justification for the geographic and temporal boundaries of the cumulative effects assessment; - c) describe and justify the choice of projects and selected activities for the cumulative effects assessment, including blasting activities during construction and maintenance of the Project; and - d) describe the mitigation measures and determine the significance of the residual cumulative effects.
+- a) identify and justify the environmental components that will constitute the focus of the cumulative effects assessment, including, but not limited to, mining operations and supporting infrastructure, water resources, quarries, permanent and temporary dwellings including existing cabins and temporary accommodations such as "tilts" put up by Indigenous people, existing contaminated sites, outfitters/guides and trails, (e.g., Duley Lake Provincial Park, Wahnahnish Lake protected public water supply area, Dust on Towns of Labrador City and Wabush, recreational users in area).
+The Proponent's assessment shall emphasize the cumulative effects on the main VECs that could potentially be most affected by the Project; - b) present a justification for the geographic and temporal boundaries of the cumulative effects assessment; - c) describe and justify the choice of projects and selected activities for the cumulative effects assessment, including blasting activities during construction and maintenance of the Project; - d) describe the mitigation measures and determine the significance of the residual cumulative effects; and - e) where appropriate demonstrate how Indigenous knowledge was incorporated in the above requirements for the cumulative effects analysis.